franknmungai/react-hackathon/docs/10-game-over.md

 └───piece
 ```

-In `/components/layout` create a new file `index.jsx` where we will create a `Layout` component.
-This component will give us the general layout we will use in the `GameOver` component. it's going to be a resusable component so that we can easily reuse the same layout in our App.
+In `components/layout` create a new file `index.jsx` where we will create a `Layout` component.
+This component will give us the general layout we will use in the `GameOver` component.
+It's going to be a resusable component so that we can easily reuse the same layout in our App.
 Let's also create the stylesheet for this component in `layout/layout-styles.css`;

 ```
 layout